 Amir Sarhangi joined Ripple after leaving his role at Google as the lead of Google’s new wireless messaging system.
 According to a Reuter’s article published on October 27, 2018, Ripple is excited to have Sarhangi onboard to develop and lead RippleNet, Ripple’s decentralized global payments network that unites banks and payment providers.
+Ripple is one of the top 5 most popular cryptocurrencies.

 RippleNet: Ripple’s Global Payments Network